Gavriil1/CI_PP4_TD/README.md

 ### Admin / Authorised User

-12. In my role as an Admin or Authorized User, I have the capability to log in to the admin console for backend access.
+14. In my role as an Admin or Authorized User, I have the capability to log in to the admin console for backend access.
 (Must Have) (Epic5: Back-End-Administration)
-13. As an Admin, I can create users, delete users.
+15. As an Admin, I can create users, delete users.
 (Must Have) (Epic5: Bakl-End-Administration)
-14. As an Admin, I want to modify user's settings: First Name, Permissions.
+16. As an Admin, I want to modify user's settings: First Name, Permissions.
 (Should Have) (Epic5: Bakl-End-Administration)
-15. As an Admin, I want to filter users by staff, superuser, or active status.
-(Should Have) (Epic5: Bakl-End-Administration)
+17. As an Admin, I want to filter users by staff, superuser, or active status.
+(Should Have) (Epic5: Bak-End-Administration)
-16. As an Admin, I am able to manually include, remove, or update books in the list of favorite books.
-(Should Have) (Epic5: Bakl-End-Administration)
+18. As an Admin, I am able to manually include, remove, or update books in the list of favorite books.
+(Should Have) (Epic5: Bak-End-Administration)
-17. As an Admin, I can view messages that have been sent by users through the contact form.
-(Should Have) (Epic5: Bakl-End-Administration)
+19. As an Admin, I can view messages that have been sent by users through the contact form.
+(Should Have) (Epic5: Bak-End-Administration)
-18. As an Admin, I can view, update, delete users' tasks.
-(Could Have) (Epic5: Bakl-End-Administration)
+20. As an Admin, I can view, update, delete users' tasks.
+(Could Have) (Epic5: Bak-End-Administration)
-19. As an Admin, I can filter tasks by: importance, frequency, user.
-(Should Have) (Epic5: Bakl-End-Administration)
+21. As an Admin, I can filter tasks by: importance, frequency, user.
+(Should Have) (Epic5: Bal-End-Administration)
-20. As an Admin, I would like a user to find all company's social links and navigate to them by clicking footer's icons.
+22. As an Admin, I would like a user to find all company's social links and navigate to them by clicking footer's icons.
+(Should Have) (Epic6: Other)
+23. As an Admin, I would like user to see hamburger menue on smaller screen sizes (Should Have) (Epic6: Other)
+24. As an Admin, I would like a user to see pagination on product page of books (Should Have) (Epic4-Product List)
+25. I would like a user to see 404 when he enters wrong URL.
 (Should Have) (Epic6: Other)

 ### Kanban, Epics & User Stories